-- Press Windows and R on your keyboard, type cleanmgr and press Enter.
+- Press Windows + R on your keyboard, type cleanmgr and press Enter.

 - Select C: drive in the drop-down list and click OK.

 - Click the check-box in front of the files that you want to delete and then click OK to execute.

-If you receive error message Windows cannot find 'cleanmgr', you need to install or enable Disk Cleanup on Server 2012 first.
+Note: if you receive error message Windows cannot find 'cleanmgr', you need to install or enable Disk Cleanup on Server 2012 in advance.

-In most of servers, there are other volume with plenty of free space on the same hard disk.
-You can transfer part of free space from it into C drive with NIUBI Partition Editor.
+In most of servers, there are other volume with plenty of free space on the same disk.
+You can transfer part of free space to C drive with NIUBI Partition Editor.
 By this method, C drive will have plenty of free space again.
 No other operations are needed, Operating System, programs and everything else keeps the same with before.
 This is the fastest and most useful method to help fix Server 2012 C drive full issue.

 Download NIUBI Partition Editor, you'll see all connected disks with partition structure and other information on the right, available operations to highlighted disk or partition are listed on left and by right clicking.
 As you see in my server, there are drive C, D and E are in Disk 0.

 Step 1: Right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window.
 (Or enter an amount in the box of Unallocated space before.)